ana-vranic/MapReduce-tutorial/docs/mrjob.md

  - the reducer() defines the reducer for the MapReduce job.
 It takes a key and an iterator of values as arguments and yields tuples of (outup_key, output_value)

-- The final component is, which enables the execution of mrjob.
+- The final component enables the execution of mrjob.

 ``` py
 if __name__ == '__main__':